alshawwaf/sbt-r82/README.md

 ### Demo Environment

-The virtual environment is hosted on CLoudShare. it consists of the following nodes:
+The virtual environment is hosted on CloudShare. it consists of the following nodes:

 ```
 Check Point Management Server